Odion-Sonny/Odion-Sonny/README.md

 ------------------------------------------

-Goal-oriented and highly motivated sophomore Electrical/Electronics Engineering student passionate about Front-end Engineering.
+Goal-oriented and highly motivated Electrical/Electronics Engineering student passionate about Front-end Engineering.
 Passionate about website and application development.